 Growing cassabanana plants are native to Brazil and are now grown throughout South America, Central America, and the Caribbean.
 If you start it very early indoors, however, you may have success growing it as far north as USDA zone 6.
 The main problem in temperate zones is giving the fruits enough time to ripen before the first frost.

 Prior to sowing seeds, it helps to soak them first.
-Plant them about an inch deep (2-3 cm) and give them a bright, sunny location. deep and water in.
+Plant them about an inch deep (2.5 cm.) and give them a bright, sunny location.
 The plants should germinate fairly quickly.
 Once all danger of frost has passed, the plants can be moved outdoors in full sun.
 It can also be grown indoors in areas outside their hardiness zone.